Open-Argon/argon-v3/spec.md

 f(10) = 121
 ```

-if the function does not return, then the value returned is `unknown`
+if the function does not return, then the value returned is `null`

 ---